zayman2045/novamesh/README.md

-# NovaMesh: Ethereum & Solana Cross-Chain Bridge
+# NovaMesh: Ethereum & Solana Token and NFT Minting Platform

 This web application is a...